AnderBuendia/SendFiles/README.md

 ```
 https://github.com/AnderBuendia/sendfiles-backend.git
 ```
-Then go to the directory and modify the .env.example file:
+Then go to the directory and modify the .env.example file and define the values:

 ```
 cd sendfiles-backend